sekou11/mediscreen_note/README.md

 This microservice allow to process CRUD operations in order to manage DoctorNote about Patient.

 To do this, the API comunicates with a MONGODB database.

+Run Application

+Install the prerequisites and Technology list above.

+1️⃣ Build .jar

+Open your terminal and go to each microServices directory and run this command :

+▶️ SYNTAX = mvn clean package

+thanks to this command you build .jar

+you have to build jar to run docker-compose.

+Docker

+Open your terminal and go to the directory containing docker-compose.yml

+▶️ SYNTAX = docker-compose up -d